 Lesson 2: Discover which stocks will be the most profitable by using the Test Trading Strategy.

 The author says options trading can be compared to betting on horses.
 You wager on a horse you think will win, and if he does, you get money.
-If he doesn’t, you lose your betting money.
-But there is one awesome difference: you can place a bet partway through when you have a better idea of where things are going.
+If he doesn’t, you lose.
+But there is one difference: you can place a bet partway through when you have a better idea of where things are going.

-You can do this with what the author calls the Test Trading Strategy.
-There are virtual trading tools that test theories of the directions that the stocks are going.
-Virtual trading is also known as paper trading.
-It uses fake money in order to practice selling and buying options and stocks.
+To practice, try the Test Trading Strategy.
+Virtual trading tools use fake money in order to practice selling and buying options and stocks.
 The Test Trading Strategy is using these virtual trading tools as a beneficial, risk-free way to practice trading.

 To start, you’ll need to make a test trading account.
-If you have a broker, they probably have their own test trading platform.
-There are also many others you can access for free.
+Most brokers have it.
 Once it’s running, build a Watch List.
 Your Watch List contains a list of stocks that you monitor on a day-to-day basis.

 You should add SPY, QQQ, the Dow Jones Industrial Average, and the S&P 500 to your Watch List.
 Then you can add individual stocks.
 These should be at least $50 per share and should be actively traded.
 A good Watch List contains successful companies like Mastercard, Tesla, or Netflix.